garrandall/popular-music-data/tracks/get-me-justin-bieber-kehlani.md

 Oh, you don't compare, don't fit in with 'em, do you get me?
-Judgin' by the way you open up, you get me (Yeah, you really get me, ooh, ooh) Ooh, out of this world, hands on, baby, now you send me (Ooh, that's where you send me) Lookin' at the way we're blendin' in, you get me (Ooh, you really get me)
+Judgin' by the way you open up, you get me (Yeah, you really get me, oh oh Oh, out of this world, hands on, baby, now you send me (Oh, that's where you send me) Lookin' at the way we're blendin' in, you get me (Oh, you really get me)

-Ha-ha-how you get me (Oo-oo-oo-oo-oo-ooh)
+Ha-ha-how you get me (Oo-oo-oo-oo-oo-oh
 Ha-ha-how you get me (Ye-e-e-e-e-e-ah)

 Oh, get me, yeah